jpverkamp/blog/content/programming/advent-of-code/2021/2021-12-24-aluinator.md

 ##### Version 2: Parsing into an Abstract Syntax Tree

-For attempt 2, I'm still going to try to solve for 'all values', but this time I'm going to do it by parsing out the eventual {{< wikipedia "abstract syntax tree" >}} for all values.
+For attempt 2, I'm still going to try to solve for 'all values', but this time I'm going to do it by parsing out the eventual [[wiki:abstract syntax tree]]() for all values.
 As another way of saying it, if we have this program:

 ```text
 inp w